 4、What Causes Solder Balls During Hand Soldering?

 The presence of moisture in your solder paste can cause solder balls to explode during reflow.
-Moisture seeps into the solder paste during refrigeration.
+Water seeps into the solder paste during refrigeration.

-These contaminants can creep in between layers, open vias and through-holes of a board with cracked or incomplete plating.
+These contaminants can creep in between layers, open vias, and through-holes of a board with cracked or incomplete plating.
 Moreover, when the board undergoes heating in reflow, these contaminants are forced out.
 Their abrupt escape shoots gases in all directions and consequentially blows liquid solder across the board.
-Paste flux gases may also produce this effect when they escape from the sections of the board close to the surface.
+Paste flux gases may also produce this effect when they escape from the sections of the panel close to the surface.

-If your board is admitting contaminants through open edges and vias cracks, and through-holes, there isn’t much hope.
-You’ll most likely need to remake the board, as you can’t bake the trapped air away.
+If your board admits contaminants through open edges and vias cracks, and through-holes, there isn't much hope.
+You'll most likely need to remake the board, as you can't bake the trapped air away.

 If paste gasses are jetting off from underneath the board, you can resolve this by reducing the amount of paste.
-You can also resolve this by minimizing the amount of volatiles in the paste.
+You can also fix this by minimizing the amount of volatiles in the paste.

 Your stencil might be depositing solder paste discriminately.
 You need to ensure that the under stencil cleaning process you use is efficient and thorough-going.

-It could be that you're using an inappropriate under stencil wiping roll which is too thick.
-The inappropriate thickness of the roll can cause the balls to spread across the underside of the stencil.
+It could be that you're using an inappropriate under stencil wiping roll, which is too thick.
+The improper thickness of the registration can cause the balls to spread across the underside of the stencil.
 Moreover, when you eventually use the stencil on a PCB, the extra balls get deposited on the board.

 Solder Ball--Inappropriate Solder Paste Formulation

 Poorly formulated solder pastes may explode during heat reflow and blow liquid solders randomly across the board.
 The volatile materials are usually the most likely cause of the explosion.

-In such cases, you can prevent such explosions by reducing the pre-heat ramp rate.
-That allows the volatile material to pushed out without abrupt outgassing.
+In such cases, you can prevent such explosions by reducing the preheat ramp rate.
+That allows the volatile material to be pushed out without abrupt outgassing.
 However, you need to ensure that you preheat slow enough.

 The Best Troubleshooting Technique For Solder Balls that Occur During Hand Soldering